Herrem03/ASN-NLP/README.md

 Streamlit app analyzing French Nuclear Regulation Authority's inspection letters using LDA, Word2vec and text mining techniques.

 <h2>About</h2>
-In industrial nuclear projects, regulation can have serious impact on a project's progress. etc
+Regulatory control in the french nuclear industry has an impact on project's costs and planning This project aims to :
+- Build a content-based recommendation app of french nuclear regulation authority's inspection letters
+- Analyze French nuclear regulation

-See Medium story for more information :
+See Medium stories for more details :

 <div>